Kernel-Based Regularized Continuous-Time System Identification from Sampled Data: INTRODUCTION

 In the last decade, a major advance in system identification is the so-called kernel-based regularization method (KRM).
 It is free of the aforementioned issues of parametric methods, and moreover, extensive numerical and experimental simulation results have shown that, for DT system identification, KRM can provide more accurate and robust DT model estimates than ML/PEM when the data is short and/or has a low signal-to-noise ratio, and KRM has become an emerging paradigm in system identification \cite{LCM20}.
 The success of KRM in DT system identification naturally encourages researchers to further explore whether such success can be copied in CT system identification.
 There have been some attempts recently, see e.g. \cite{PDCDL14,SMFP22}.
 However, the integral involved in the computation of the predicted output has no closed form, leading to the absence of the closed form of the estimators.
 An accurate approximation of the integral is feasible but expensive, and thus KRM has not been essentially tested for CT system identification, except for some very special cases, e.g. the input is an impulse or step signal \cite{PD10,SMFP22}.

-In this paper, we apply KRM to CT system identification from the sampled data.
+In this paper, we apply KRM to CT system identification from the sampled data with extra knowledge of the input behaviour.
 Specifically, we convert the DT input signal into a CT input signal by exploiting the given intersample behavior, e.g. zero-order-hold (ZOH) and band-limited (BL).
-Moreover, KRM needs the past input, which is unknown from the sampled data; as a result, the past behavior of the input signal, e.g. periodically appended (PA) or zero appended (ZA), and the inconsistency of this assumption is also modeled as the transient error, see e.g. \cite{Ljung04,PS12}.
+Moreover, KRM also needs to access to the past input, which is unknown in the sampled data; as a result, the past behavior of the input signal needs to be assumed, e.g. periodically appended (PA) or zero appended (ZA), and the inconsistency of this assumption is also modeled as the transient error, see e.g. \cite{Ljung04,PS12}.
 Consequently, KRM can be adopted for the sampled data, and notably, we have found that the closed forms of the estimators exist for certain combinations of the intersample and past behaviors: ZOH and PA, ZOH and ZA, BL and PA, which enables the efficient and accurate implementation of KRM.
 Lastly, we run numerical simulations to compare the proposed methods with SRIVC and ML/PEM, where the proposed method not only has better robustness but also, when the sample size is small, has higher accuracy.

 The remaining part of this paper is organized as follows.
 In Section \ref{se:problem}, CT system identification and KRM are briefly reviewed.
 In Section \ref{se:sd_id}, KRM is applied to CT system identification from the sampled data, and the results are also extended to the unknown past behavior.
 Lastly, numerical simulations are shown in Section \ref{se:sim}.
 The proofs of the propositions and lemmas are skipped unless otherwise stated.